 No other sales or marketing methods gives you the opportunity to learn more than cold calling.
 During your conversation with your prospect, you can find out the challenges they’re facing.
 You can find out what other suppliers they’re using and what they think of them.
 You can find out what they think of your product.
 You can find out anything you want to know.

 The information you gather helps you understand the market.
 It helps you adapt your product to better serve your prospects’ needs.
 It helps you get a handle on your competition.

 5 – You can get the edge over your competitors

 As we’ve seen, when you do cold calling well, it can be very effective.
 However, so many businesses aren’t doing it well.
 That’s why they don’t see success.

 Companies are using inaccurate B2B data to compile their lists.
 Their salespeople aren’t trained well enough to get past gatekeepers, to read a script without sounding like a robot or to ask for a next action.
 They could even be going into it aiming for the wrong target, looking to sell when the best course of action is a face-to-face meeting.

 If you can put more thought into where you find your list data and how your salespeople talk to your prospects, you can win.
 You can be one of the rare businesses doing B2B cold calling well.

 6 – Cold calling is measurable

 All cold calling activity is immediately measurable.
-Software can tell you exactly how many calls your salespeople are making, as well as how many prospects they are speaking to.
+Outbound sales software can tell you exactly how many calls your salespeople are making, as well as how many prospects they are speaking to.
 You can measure how many calls are leading to appointments.

 You can listen in on calls to find out which lines are working and which aren’t.
 You can use recordings to coach your salespeople for future success.